|Hershel Markowitz||The Worrier of Chelm|

 I've got to watch the Yankee game on TV".

-The Rabbi responds, "Gotlieb, that's what VCR's are for."
+The Rabbi responds, "Gotlieb, that's what TIVO is for."

 Gotlieb is surprised.
-"You mean I can tape Kol Nidre"?
+"You mean I can record Kol Nidre"?

 is a little known tale of how G-D came to give us the Ten Commandments.